greeeg/redefined.cloud/content/terms/message-broker-message-queue/index.en.md

 ---
+title: 'What is a Message Broker or Message Queue?'
+description: ''
 name: 'Message broker'
 summary: ''
 keywords: ['message broker', 'message queue']
+relatedTerms: ['cron-job', 'webhook', 'pub-sub']
 ---

 Message queuing is like a todo list: tasks are added to a list and removed once processed throughout the day.